Logo

 Types of Bitcoin Addresses and Address Format

-• Taproot (P2TR) — Starts with bc1p; example bc1p0tr9u7c0m7r3p5u2k4h0s9n2y6f8a9l3m2dn0w.
-This modern upgrade improves privacy characteristics and unlocks advanced scripting.
+• Taproot (P2TR) — Typically starts with bc1p (example bc1p0tr9u7c0m7r3p5u2k4h0s9n2y6f8a9l3m2dn0w).
+This newer upgrade improves privacy properties and enables more advanced scripting.

 How to Get a BTC Wallet Address